Stocks mixed ahead of earnings season; banks in focus

-Stocks were wobbling between small gains and losses in early trading Monday ahead of a wave of earnings reports from big U.S. companies coming out this week.
+Stocks were wobbling between small gains and losses in morning trading Monday ahead of a wave of earnings reports from big U.S. companies coming out this week.

 Earnings season kicks off this week.
 The big Wall Street banks report their results starting Tuesday starting with JPMorgan Chase and Goldman Sachs.
 Also reporting this week will be Bank of America, Citigroup and Wells Fargo.
 A handful of other big companies report this week, including Delta Air Lines, PepsiCo and UnitedHealth Group.